umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/Upgrading-Child-Projects/index.md

 Once the upgrade has been verified on the Baseline project, and you've made sure everything works as expected, you should go to the **Manage Child Projects** page on the Baseline.

-On this page you'll notice that all the children will be marked as if they have a pending upgrade.
+On this page you'll notice that all the children will be marked with pending upgrades.
 At this point you are able to select one or more projects to upgrade.

 ![Minor upgrade labels](images/minor-upgrades.png)